-7. Note Payable
+7. Notes Payable

-In January 2020, the Company completed a financing transaction withtwo investors (the "2020 Convertible Noteholders") whereby the Company issued an aggregate principal amount of \$17.5 million of the First Closing Notes pursuant to the SPA, which, unless earlier converted or redeemed, mature on the fifth anniversary of the issuance and bear interest at a rate equal to the sum of (i) the greater of (a) the three (3)-month Secured Overnight Financing Rate ("SOFR") and (b) two percent20%, plus (ii) a margin of 2% on the outstanding balance of the First Closing Notes, payable quarterly on the first business day of each calendar quarter.
-The First Closing Notes may be converted at a price of \$6.00 per share, subject to certain adjustments set forth in the SPA and note agreement, and may not be pre-paid without the consent of the noteholder.

-In May 2021, one of the 2020 Convertible Noteholders (the "Converting Noteholder") converted the entire \$7.5 million principal amount of such Converting Noteholder's First Closing Note, and related accrued interest, amounting to approximately \$0.04 million, into 1,256,143 shares of the Company's common stock.
+In January 2020, the Company completed a financing transaction with two investors (the "2020 Convertible Noteholders"), whereby the Company issued an aggregate principal amount of \$17.5 million of secured convertible notes (the "First Closing Notes") pursuant to the SPA, which, unless earlier converted or redeemed, were to mature on January 29, 2025, and bore interest at a rate equal to the sum of (i) the greater of (a) the three (3)-month Secured Overnight Financing Rate ("SOFR") and (b) two percent (2%), plus (ii) a margin of 2% on the outstanding balance of the First Closing Notes, payable quarterly on the first business day of each calendar quarter.
+The First Closing Notes were convertible at a price of \$6.00 per share, subject to certain adjustments set forth in the SPA and the note agreement and could not be prepaid without the consent of the noteholder.
+In May 2021, one of the 2020 Convertible Noteholders (the "Converting Noteholder") converted the entire \$7.5 million principal amount of such Converting Noteholder's First Closing Note, and related accrued interest of approximately \$0.04 million, into 1,256,143 shares of the Company's common stock.

-In December 2020, the Company issued the Second Closing Notes to one of the 2020 Convertible Noteholders in an aggregate principal amount of \$.5 million.
-In November 2021, the holder of the Second Closing Note converted the entire principal amount of such note, along with related accrued and payment in-kind interest aggregating \$0.3 million, into 773,446 shares of the Company's common stock.
+In December 2020, the Company issued the Second Closing Note (as defined in the SPA) to one of the 2020 Convertible Noteholders in an aggregate principal amount of \$7.5 million.
+In November 2021, the holder of the Second Closing Note converted the entire \$7.5 million principal amount of such note, along with related accrued and payment in-kind interest aggregating \$0.3 million, into 773,446 shares of the Company's common stock.